m-31/puppetdb_query/README.md

 # puppetdb_query - query puppetdb data from other sources

-Just store and update your puppet facts in a mongodb and query it analogous to query nodes or query facts.
+Just store and update your puppet facts also in another database and query nodes or facts analogously.

+## General

+This approach can reduce the load on your puppet database enormously and speed up the query time.
+The puppet database schema is not designed for complicated queries on numerous nodes.
+Here we provide an implementation for storing and querying node facts in a mongodb.

 ## Installation